-Crisp and buttery-tasting without any dairy or oil, this Vegan Tart Crust is easy to prepare and perfect for both savory and sweet recipes.
-Adapted from my Vegan Gluten-Free Pie Crust.
+Crisp and buttery-tasting without any dairy or oil, this Vegan Tart Crust is surprisingly easy to prepare and perfect for both savory and sweet recipes.
+Adapted from this popular Vegan Gluten-Free Pie Crust.

 Since I shared this Healthy Pie Crust recipe last year, it has consistently been one of the most popular recipes on the blog.
-So while updating two old tart recipes recently, I thought it might be helpful to share a version of that almond flour crust that's better suited for metal tart pans.
+So while updating two of my older tart recipes recently, I thought it might be helpful to share a version of that almond flour crust that's better suited for metal tart pans.

 A few tweaks to the ingredients and bake times, and now we're ready to roll with almost any size tart pan you have.
 The main recipe is for an 11-inch tart pan, but the Notes section of the recipe explains how to scale the ingredients for smaller pans.